Interview With Melanie Gaydos

-According to Kant, the judgement of beauty is different from cognitive or moral judgement, because it is effected subjectively, in reference to the person making the judgement.
+According to Kant, the judgement of beauty is different from cognitive or moral judgement, because it is affected subjectively, in reference to the person making the judgement.
 Nowadays the canons of beauty are set by a minority mainly through fashion and advertising.
 Beauty is no more the perfection sought by Botticelli, but is rather linked with appearance and success in the Western psyche.
 Melanie Gaydos is one of the prominent models that is challenging these canons of fake perfection.
 Despite being born with a rare genetic condition called Ectodermal Dysplasia, at only 27 Melanie is making a difference in the fashion industry.

 Hi Melanie, welcome to Visual Atelier 8.
 Please give us a brief introduction to yourself.